emqx/emqx-docs/cfg-manual-docgen/configuration-manual-ce-en.md

   SSL parameter renegotiation is a feature that allows a client and a server to renegotiate the parameters of the SSL connection on the fly.
 RFC 5746 defines a more secure way of doing this.
-By enabling secure renegotiation, you drop support for the insecure renegotiation, prone to MitM attacks.</br>
+By enabling secure renegotiation, you drop support for the insecure renegotiation, prone to MitM attacks.<br />
 Has no effect when TLS version is configured (or negotiated) to 1.3